Credentials: LCSW, ACS, CT

 I am a Licensed Clinical Social Worker in Colorado and Wyoming, and hold the Approved Clinical Supervisor (ACS) credential through the Center for Credentialing and Education.
 I am also a Designated Qualified Clinical Supervisor (DQCS) with the Wyoming Mental Health Professionals Licensing Board and hold a national certification in Thanatology (CT), with specialized training in grief, loss, and end-of-life care.
 The Certification in Thanatology required substantial experience hours in grief care, recommendation letters, and the passage of a national exam.
 These credentials reflect both formal preparation and a sustained commitment to ethical, developmentally appropriate supervision.

-Professionally, I have provided clinical supervision within hospice and outpatient therapy settings.
-I have supervised licensed clinicians, pre-licensed therapists, and graduate interns while also serving in formal leadership roles supporting documentation quality, regulatory compliance, and clinical decision-making.
-I follow both the CCE Approved Clinical Supervisor Code of Ethics and the NASW Code of Ethics, and I strive to offer supervision that is thoughtful, accountable, and responsive to the realities of contemporary clinical practice.
+Professionally, I have provided supervision and consultation across healthcare, hospice, outpatient therapy, and private practice settings.
+I have supervised provisionally licensed clinicians, licensed therapists, and graduate interns while also holding leadership roles focused on documentation quality, regulatory compliance, and workflow development.
+I strive to provide supervision that is accountable, inclusive, and responsive to the realities of practicing within complex systems.

 GET IN TOUCH